Junyi42/GeoAware-SC/README.md

 PS: There are some common issues when installing Mask2Former.
 You might find [this issue](https://github.com/Junyi42/sd-dino/issues/11) helpful if you encounter any problems.

-(Optional) You may want to install [xformers](https://github.com/facebookresearch/xformers) for efficient transformer implementation:
+(Optional) You may want to install [xformers](https://github.com/facebookresearch/xformers) for efficient transformer implementation (which can significantly reduce the VRAM consumpution):

 ```
 pip install xformers==0.0.16